singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Here is where the cases get more interesting.
 How can we generate all permutations of three-character strings, such as a₁a₂a₃, given the permutations of two-character strings?

-Well, in essence, we just need to "try" each character as the first character and then append the permuta­tions.
+Well, in essence, we just need to "try" each character as the first character and then append the permutations.
 ```
 P(a₁a₂a₃) = {a₁ + P(a₂a₃)} + {a₂ + P(a₁a₃)} + {a₃ + P(a₁a₂)}
   {a₁ + P(a₂a₃)} -> a₁a₂a₃, a₁a₃a₂
   {a₂ + P(a₁a₃)} -> a₂a₁a₃, a₂a₃a₁
   {a₃ + P(a₁a₂)} -> a₃a₁a₂, a₃a₂a₁
 ```
-Now that we can generate all permutations of three-character strings, we can use this to generate permuta­tions of four-character strings.
+Now that we can generate all permutations of three-character strings, we can use this to generate permutations of four-character strings.
 ```
 P(a₁a₂a₃a₄) = {a₁ + P(a₂a₃a₄)} + {a₂+ P(a₁a₃a₄)} + {a₃ + P(a₁a₂a₄)} + {a₄ + P(a₁a₂a₃)}
 ```